SS Chesapeake: Ready Reserve Force 1987–2000

 The U.S. Maritime Administration relieved Hess Shipping of Chesapeake under an exchange program on 15 December 1987.
-Chesapeake was then laid up in the Maritime Administrations Ready Reserve Fleet until 2000.
+Chesapeake was then laid up in the Maritime Administration's Ready Reserve Fleet until 2000.

 Military Sealift Command Service 2000–2009

 Chesapeake was activated for service in the Military Sealift Command in 2000 as a transport oiler.
 Interocean Ugland Management Corporation of Voorhees, New Jersey, operates her with a civilian crew under contract to Military Sealift Command as a Common User Tanker as SS Chesapeake (AOT-5084).